Germany arrests two Dutch citizens in cyber bank heist

 Dominican police on Friday confirmed that the eighth, Alberto Lajud-Pena, allegedly the leader of the New York cell, was killed in the Dominican Republic on April 27.

-According to the Justice Department, the hackers allegedly increased the available balance and withdrawal limits on prepaid MasterCard debit cards issued by Bank of Muscat of Oman, and National Bank of Ras Al Khaimah PSC (RAKBANK) of the United Arab Emirates.
+According to the Justice Department, the hackers allegedly increased the available balance and withdrawal limits on prepaid MasterCard (MA.N) debit cards issued by Bank of Muscat BMAO.OM of Oman, and National Bank of Ras Al Khaimah PSC RAKB.AD (RAKBANK) of the United Arab Emirates.

 They then distributed counterfeit debit cards to "cashers" around the world, enabling them to siphon millions of dollars from cash machines in a matter of hours, the complaint said.